ugorji/go/README.md

 This repository contains the `go-codec` library, the `codecgen` tool and benchmarks for comparing against other libraries.

-This is a High Performance, Feature-Rich Idiomatic Go 1.4+ codec/encoding library for binary and text formats: binc, msgpack, cbor, json and simple.
+This is a High Performance, Feature-Rich Idiomatic Go 1.20+ codec/encoding library for binary and text formats: binc, msgpack, cbor, json and simple.

-It fully supports the legacy `GOPATH` and the new `go modules` modes.
+It supports generics and monomorphization, based on build tags set.

 ## Code Organization and Module Support